-This response to the Home Office consultation on the Regulatory Reform (Fire Safety) Order 2005 (RRO) and our response to the proposals made in the MHCLG consultation Building a Safer Future are made from a facilities management perspective and while a holistic/whole lifecycle approach is taken, we do not presume to provide conclusive solutions for the whole building process.
+This response to the proposals made in the MHCLG consultation Building a Safer Future and our response to the Home Office consultation on the Regulatory Reform (Fire Safety) Order 2005 are made from a facilities management perspective and while a holistic/whole lifecycle approach is taken, we do not presume to provide conclusive solutions for the whole building process.
 We support the recommendations made by the Government in WG8's report, which is due to be published as part of the IRG Competency Steering Group report in early August.